Hilbert polynomial of length functions: Modules over R -algebrae

 Therefore, for every $n \in \N$,

 Therefore, for every $n$ large enough,

 proving that $\deg q \le \deg q'$.
 Exchanging the r\^oles of $\phi$ and~$\phi'$, we see that $q$ and $q'$ have the same degree. \end{proof}

 We end this section with a comparison between $\lambda$-dimension and Krull dimension for affine rings. \begin{lemma} Let $R$ be a field and $\lambda$ equal to the linear dimension (as $R$-vector spaces).
 Let $T$ be a finitely generated $R$-algebra.
 Then, the $\lambda$-dimension and the Krull dimension of $T$ coincide. \end{lemma} \begin{proof} Let $d$ be equal to the Krull dimension of $T$.
-By Noether Normalization (see \cite{Eisenbud}*{Theorem~13.3}, there exists an $R$-sub-algebra $A < T$ such that: \begin{enumerate} \item $A$, as an $R$-algebra, is isomorphic to the polynomial ring $R[y_{1}, \dotsc, y_{d}]$; \item $T$ is finitely generated as $A$-module. \end{enumerate} Thus, $T$ and $A$ have the same Krull dimension $d$, and it is easy to see that (2) implies that $T$ has the same $\lambda$-dimension as $A$.
-Finally, $A$ has $\lambda$-dimension $d$. \end{proof}
+By Noether Normalization (see \cite[Thm.13.3]{Eisenbud}, there exists an $R$-subalgebra $A \submod T$ such that: \begin{enumerate} \item $A$, as an $R$-algebra, is isomorphic to the polynomial ring $R[y_{1}, \dotsc, y_{d}]$; \item $T$ is finitely generated as $A$-module. \end{enumerate} Thus, $T$ and $A$ have the same Krull dimension $d$. \begin{claim} For any $T$ finitely generated $A$-module, $\lambdadim(T) \leq \lambdadim(A)$ (where $\lambdadim$ denotes the $\lambda$-dimension). \end{claim} In fact, $T$ is a quotient of $A^{n}$ (for some $n \in \N$), and Theorem~\ref{thm:additivity} implies that